conqueror23/upguard-home-test-bolong/README.md

 ### Setup Process

 1. OpenAI API Key
-   Sign up for an OpenAI account if you don’t already have one.
+   Sign up for OpenAI and generate an API key.
-   Generate an API key from the OpenAI dashboard.
-   Make sure the key has access to the following models:
-   - gpt-5-mini
-   - gpt-4o-mini
-   - text-embedding-3-small
+   Ensure access to: gpt-5-mini, gpt-4o-mini, and text-embedding-3-small.

 2. Google Cloud OAuth Client
-   Go to the Google Cloud Console
-   Create a new OAuth 2.0 Client ID under APIs & Services → Credentials.
+   Create an OAuth 2.0 Client ID in Google Cloud Console under APIs & Services → Credentials.
-   Enable the following APIs for your project:
-   - Google Docs API
-   - Google Drive API
+   Enable: Google Docs API, Google Drive API.
-     For n8n cloud usage, it’s recommended to have your OAuth client published.
+   For n8n cloud usage, publish the OAuth client if possible.

 3. Company Enrichment Service
-   Register an account and obtain an API key.
-   Keep the API key securely stored for authenticated requests.
+   Register and obtain an API key for authenticated requests.

 4. Pinecone Database Setup
-   Create an account at Pinecone.
-   Set up a new index with the desired configuration (e.g., vector dimension, similarity metric).
+   Create a new index with the desired configuration.
-   Generate an API key for accessing the index.
+   Generate an API key with read/write access for vector operations.

-   Ensure the API key has permissions to read and update vectors.
+5. Environment Variables
-5. Ensure all above API KEY and Credentials as saved as environment variables, format can reference from .env.example
+   Save all keys and credentials as environment variables.
+   Reference .env.example for formatting.

 ## Solution Explanins

 ### User Journey

-1. The user enters a prompt:
+1. User enters a prompt like:
-   "Create/Generate a Sales Preparation Report for <Company Name>, Website <Company Official Site>."
+   "Create a Sales Preparation Report for <Company Name>, Website <Company Official Site>."
-2. The workflow retrieves company information from the Company Enrichment service using
+2. The workflow retrieves company information via the Company Enrichment service, using the website to ensure accuracy.
-   <Company Name> and <Company Official Site>.
-   - The official site is used to precisely identify the company and avoid ambiguity.
-3. A folder named "Sales Preparation Report - <Company Name>" is created in the linked Google Drive.
+3. A folder named "Sales Preparation Report - <Company Name>" is created in Google Drive to store all related files.
-   - Note: Since customers may work on a case-by-case basis, this folder can store all related files for a specific company.
-4. For reference, a file named "Company Details - <Company Name>.txt" is generated inside the folder created in step 3.
+4. A reference file "Company Details - <Company Name>.txt" is generated in the folder.
-5. The company details are then used by the AI Agent, in collaboration with the Vector Database, to produce the final report:
+5. The AI agent, in collaboration with the vector database, generates the final report:
-   "Sales Preparation Report - <Company Name>.txt"
-   which is saved in the same folder from step 3.
+   "Sales Preparation Report - <Company Name>.txt" stored in the same folder.

 ### Workflow High level design

 ![upguard-workflow](./upguard-workflow.png "Sales Preparation Report")

-There are 5 blocks in this workflow.
+The workflow consists of 5 main blocks:

-1. Retrieve Company Details – Fetch information from the Company Enrichment service.
+1. Retrieve Company Details – Fetch from Company Enrichment service.
-2. Save Company Details – Store "Company Details.txt" in Google Drive.
+2. Save Company Details – Store Company Details.txt in Google Drive.
-3. Chat with RAG Agent – Interact with the OpenAI model
-   (using gpt-5-mini for conversation, gpt-4o-mini for analysis, and text-embedding-3-small for vector storage).
+3. Chat with RAG Agent – Interact with OpenAI models: gpt-5-mini for conversation gpt-4o-mini for analysis text-embedding-3-small for vector storage
-4. Save Final Report – Store "Sales Preparation Report.txt" in Google Drive.
+4. Save Final Report – Store Sales Preparation Report.txt in Google Drive.
-5. Update Vector Database – Store the report embeddings in the vector database.
+5. Update Vector Database – Save report embeddings.

-## Folders explanations
+## Folders Structure

-1. input: input of workflow
+1. input/
-   Sales Preparation Report Template.pdf : processed by embedding model and stores in pinecone vector database, this template will be used as a reference template for each task, and all report generation will base on this template.
+   Sales Preparation Report Template.pdf – Reference template used for embeddings and report generation.

-2. output: output of workflow : the folder structure of google drive, the folder structure is same as google drive folder structure
+2. output/
+   Mirrors Google Drive folder structure.
-   "Sales Preparation Report - Google" folder:
-   This folder was generated on the fly based on user chat input.
+   "Sales Preparation Report - <Company Name>" created dynamically based on user input.
-   For example, when user type "Create/Generate me a Sales Preparation Report for <Company Name>, Website <Company Official Site>"
-   Workflow will take the part after "for" and before next "," as the Company Name, it will then generate this folder on the fly.

-- "Company Details - Google.txt" : formatted results of company enrich process, stores in the same folder of current task, stored for reference, incase sales person would like to refine the Preparation report.
-The file was generated a .txt file for easy to read by non technicals.
+   "Company Details - <Company Name>.txt" – formatted company data for reference.
-- "Sales Preparation Report - Google.txt": The final report generated by the workflow.
-The file was generated a .txt file for easy to read by non technicals.
+   "Sales Preparation Report - <Company Name>.txt" – final generated report.

-3. .env.example: sample environment variables to enable this workflow, in n8n cloud, all those env are needed to be save a variables
+3. .env.example – Sample environment variables.
-4. workflow.json: n8n workflows file
+4. workflow.json – n8n workflow configuration.

-## Assumptions made
+## Assumptions

-1. The Sales Preparation Report Template can be used by all users when generating a Sales Preparation Report.
+1. The Sales Preparation Report template is reusable across all users.
-   A new folder is created for each chat session.
-2. Each time a Sales Preparation Report is generated, the sales agent may need to review it against the company details.
+2. Sales agents may review reports against company details.
-   Company details are collected and saved as a .txt file.
-3. This agent’s responsibilities are limited to tasks related to Sales Preparation Reports.
+3. The AI agent handles only Sales Preparation Reports.
-   All embeddings are stored in a single vector database index.
-4. Users of this tool currently have access to Google Drive.
-   Storage options can be extended to other providers, such as AWS S3 or Azure, if required.
+4. Users have access to Google Drive.
+Storage could be extended to AWS S3 or Azure.

 ## Limitations of your solution

-1. Users may need to provide both the Company Name and Company Website to obtain more accurate company details.
-   This is not mandatory but helps reduce ambiguity, as many companies have similar names.
+1. Providing both company name and website improves accuracy.
-2. User input must be precise.
-Errors can occur if the company name and website are mismatched.
+2. User input must be precise; mismatched names/websites can cause errors.
-   Example: “I want to create a Sales Preparation Report for Google, Website: www.linkedin.com” could cause issues.
-3. Each report generation request triggers an API call.
+3. Each report triggers API calls and creates a new folder.
-4. Every report creation generates a new Google Drive folder, and the AI Agent handles the full RAG workflow, including generation and export.
-5. This process follows a plan-and-execution workflow with minimal end-user interaction.
+4. The AI agent handles full RAG workflow with minimal user interaction.
-6. All infrastructure has been manually set up.
-7. This solution was delivered through cloudbased n8n instance,limited integration are availabe to us
+5. Infrastructure is manually configured.
+6. Limited integrations available in the n8n cloud setup.

 ## How you would improve it if you had more time

-1. Implement a mechanism to identify which key can uniquely represent a company, improving the accuracy of each data fetch.
+1. Implement a unique key for each company to improve accuracy.
-2. Introduce a caching layer before calling APIs.
-If details for Company A were recently retrieved, the system can reuse that information instead of making a new API call.
+2. Introduce a caching layer to reduce repeated API calls.
-3. Create a centralized database to store all generated events and direct the AI Agent’s memory to it.
-This allows previously completed work to be reused or retrieved for similar report generation requests.
+3. Centralize storage of generated events for AI agent memory and reuse.
-4. Add an evaluation process to score final results, enabling gradual improvement in report quality over time.
+4. Add a report evaluation system to improve quality over time.
-5. Use Terraform or a similar infrastructure-as-code tool to manage and orchestrate infrastructure consistently.
+5. Use Terraform or similar tools for consistent infrastructure management.
+6. Self-hosted n8n instance – Provides greater functionality and simplifies the implementation of security configurations.
+7. MCP server integration – Can extend the workflow to additional tasks, such as managing Jira tickets, GitHub commits, and more.